matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 Filtering
 ---------

-Filters can be created on the server and can be passed as as a parameter to APIs which return events.
+Filters can be created on the server and can be passed as a parameter to APIs which return events.
 These filters alter the data returned from those APIs.
 Not all APIs accept filters.